JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

 >
 {type=tip}

-### Benefits of a multiplatform architecture

-The whole app will be in Kotlin: the backend will use Kotlin/JVM, the frontend will use Kotlin/JS.
-This has several
-benefits: besides syntax, it also allows sharing libraries and programming paradigms (such as using Coroutines for concurrency) on both frontend and backend.

-Using Kotlin throughout the whole stack also makes it possible to write classes and functions that can be used from both the JVM and JS targets of your application.
-In this tutorial, you'll primarily utilize this functionality to share a type-safe representation of the data between client and server.

-Delegating the task of serialization and deserialization from and to type-safe objects to the `kotlinx.serialization` multiplatform library helps you make the communication of data safe and practically trivial.

-To complete the tutorial and create the app, follow these steps:

-1. Build a small backend that serves a JSON API.
-2. Build a web interface that consumes that API.
-3. Expand the application server to include a proper database, making data persistent across multiple reloads and restarts of the application.
-4. Deploy the shopping list to a cloud provider.

 ## Set up your project

 Clone the [project repository](https://github.com/kotlin-hands-on/jvm-js-fullstack) from GitHub and open it in IntelliJ IDEA.
 This template already includes all the configuration and required dependencies for all project parts: JVM, JS, and the common code.

 You don't need to change the Gradle configuration throughout this tutorial.
 So if you want to get right to programming, feel free to move on directly to the [next section](#create-a-simple-api-server).
 Alternatively, you can get an understanding of the configuration and project setup.
 Check out the sections below about Gradle structure to help you understand and prepare for other projects.

 #### Multiplatform Gradle Structure {initial-collapse-state="collapsed"}